 Bentley Homes is a forty-five-year-old family-owned business that was recently named “Best Builder” in Chester County by the readers of the Daily Local for its innovative design and quality craftsmanship.
 Many of the 2020 design trends discussed in this blog are seen in our model homes.
-Our current communities include Stonehouse, Pemberton, Walnut Walk, and Marlboro Springs in Kennett Square, PA.
+Our current communities include Stonehouse, Pemberton, and Tiburon.
 Come visit and be inspired!

 By Barbara M. Gall for the Bentley Homes Design Team